cmogush/filter_earthquake_data/README.md

-# filter_earthquake_data
+# search_filter_sort_earthquake_data
-Program to implement various Filters on earthquake data
+Program to implement search, filter and sort data from earthquakes.

+##Searching Earthquake Data

 <b>Location</b> - class from the Android platform and revised for this program, a data class representing a geographic location.
 One of the constructors has parameters latitude and longitude, and one of the public methods is distanceTo.